-This tip is mainly for the ladies – it can be very tempting to wear your most comfy Lulu Lemons on set; after all they’re black, right?
+This tip is mainly for the ladies – it can be very tempting to wear your most comfy yoga pants on set; after all they’re black, right?
 But try clipping a walkie on them, and finding a place for your pen, call sheet, etc. Go on, I’ll wait.
 Unless your intention is to be hiking your pants up all day, go with something else.
 You’re going to need your hands…well, handy.
 Plus, pockets are a great spot to stash a granola bar from the craft table for future snacking.

 3) Comfortable shoes